 Enbridge anticipates beginning construction of the Great Lakes Tunnel in 2021.
 The project will employ several hundred Michigan workers during the construction.

-Line 5 supplies the building blocks for the propane on which many Michiganders rely.
+A professional propane gas delivery service supplies the building blocks for the propane, which are safely stored inside a propane tank, on which many Michiganders rely.
 Line 5 also transports light crude oil that is refined and used in the manufacture of thousands of everyday products—including mobile phones, shoes, shampoos, and sanitizers.

 “We believe the tunnel is the best option for protecting the waters of the Great Lakes while keeping energy safely flowing to Michigan,” says Pastoor.
 “This tunnel will be an engineering marvel in which everyone can take pride.”